 While many were forced to stop working normally, it became more important than ever for farmers to carry on what they have always done - planting, tending and harvesting their crops or caring for their animals.
 The food they continue to produce is vital in providing a foundation for the global recovery, with consumers still demanding plentiful supplies of quality, safe and affordable food.

-ADAMA, continues to be there for farmers, providing them with the products and support they need.
+Supporting those farmers who are producing the food that is so vital has never been more important than now.
+ADAMA, continues to be there for farmers during the crisis and thereafter, providing them with the products and support they need.

-Finally, the coronavirus has shown how connected we are and how closely our own fate is tied to that of every other person on this planet.
+Finally, these past months have shown how connected we are and how closely our own fate is tied to that of every other person on this planet.
 Addressing critical issues such as climate change, poverty, hunger, and inequality requires cooperation and collaboration.
 No single company, or even country, can go it alone.
-If the world is to make real strides in achieving the UN Sustainable Development Goals and being prepared for the next crisis, we must commit to collective action.
+If the world is to make real strides in achieving the UN Sustainable Development Goals and face the next crisis more prepared than we were this time, we must commit to collective action.